Comics, Filmation

 It sounds then that Mattel had already used Western/Whitman for its first minicomics, and it was then going to use them again for a more complex reboot to the He-Man story, before dropping that idea and ultimately going with DC comics.
 Aside from the five full-size MOTU comic book stories released in 1982 and 1983, DC comics also produced all minicomics for the 1983 wave of MOTU figures.

 The original auction for this set of unpublished comic pages claimed that the pages were done in 1984.
-However, since this purports to be an origin story for Masters of the Universe, and since it has no hint of Prince Adam (who first appeared in a series of DC comics in July 1982), I believe it probably dates to early 1982.
+However, since this purports to be an origin story for Masters of the Universe, and since it has no hint of Prince Adam (who first appeared in a series of DC comics in July 1982) and no visual references past the Alcala comics and early cross sell art, I believe it probably dates to early 1982.
+Also it seems very unlikely to me that Mattel would shell out money for a complete story reboot in 1984, when He-Man was already well established with a very popular cartoon series, and when the toys were selling faster than Mattel could make them.
 Unfortunately the comic isn’t complete, and not colored and only partially inked.
 I’ll post the pages with my commentary and analysis below:

 Page 2: We start with our protagonist, a humble shepherd’s son, walking with a young woman, Shalda.
 Shalda is bound to Tez, but she’s in love with the shepherd’s son.
 Tez and his friends arrive, and sarcastically call our protagonist “He-Man.”
 This exchange is reminiscent of the old Charles Atlas body building ads.
 Tez tries to goad him to fight for Shalda, but he has trouble even lifting a sword.